-Clinical Associate Professor of German.
-(Ph.D.
+Dr. Bonzo is a Clinical Associate Professor of German (Ph.D.
 University of Texas at Austin, 2005).
 His research interests focus primarily on foreign language writing, and how output is influenced both autonomously as well as by instructional convention.
 His studies include extensive backgrounds in second language acquisition and foreign language pedagogy.
-He is also deeply interested in comparative and historical Germanic linguistics.
-Dr. Bonzo is currently working on the development of an index he created for more accurately measuring writing complexity among intermediate German students.
+Dr. Bonzo is also deeply interested in comparative and historical Germanic linguistics.
+His publications have focused most recently on both student writing production, as well as teacher writing training and methods.

-Xinmin Liu received his Ph.D. in Comparative Literature at Yale in 1997 and has since taught courses on Chinese language, literature and culture at Trinity, Wesleyan, Yale and University of Pittsburgh.
-His teaching and research are chiefly cross-cultural and interdisciplinary, dealing with society vs. culture, text vs. visuality, and humanity vs. social sciences.
+Dr. Liu received his Ph.D. in Comparative Literature from Yale in 1997 and has since taught courses on Chinese language, literature and culture at Trinity, Wesleyan, Yale and the University of Pittsburgh.
+His teaching and research are chiefly cross-cultural and interdisciplinary, dealing with subjects of ethical, aesthetic and environmental importance.
 Author of many published journal articles, he has given numerous lectures at academic and professional meetings, and his book on themes intersecting personal growth, education and ethnic and cultural identities of modern China is under contract with Brill.
-He has lately undertaken intense studies of humanist ecology in the context of the global development.
-His recent publications have focused on the dynamic process interfacing the human subject with local communal living and geological environs.
+He has lately undertaken ecocritical studies of literature, art and culture in the context of the global development.
+His recent publications have focused on the dynamic process interfacing the human subject with local communal living and biophysical environs environs.
 He is now teaching Chinese literature, culture and films at WSU.

 Ana María Rodríguez-Vivaldi

 Dr. Rodriguez-Vivaldi is an Associate Professor of Spanish and Associate Dean of Student Affairs and Global Education for the College of Arts and Sciences.
-She earned her Ph.D. at the University of Massachusetts, 1989) Her research interests include Contemporary Latin American Literature, Film and Culture; and Spanish Film and Culture.
+She earned her Ph.D. at the University of Massachusetts in 1989.
+Her research interests include Contemporary Latin American Literature, Film and Culture; and Spanish Film and Culture.
 She has published and lectured internationally on film and literature, theater, and hybrid genre topics.
 Dr. Rodriguez-Vivaldi received the College of Arts and Sciences Outstanding Service in International Activities Award in 2017.